jvlahos/coding-standards/README.md

 # Coding Standards
-Code guidelines  help write more consistent code across a project or team.
+Coding standards help write more consistent code across a project or team.
-Use these guidelines as-is, or fork them and modify them to your liking.
+Use these standards as-is, or fork them and modify them to your liking.
-Copy these guidelines to your project's repository as `coding-standards.md` for all project contributors to reference.
+Copy these standards to your project's repository as `coding-standards.md` for all project contributors to reference.
 Utilize and customize the supplied EditorConfig and linter files based upon these guidelines.
-Let these guidelines grow and change as your project grows and changes.
+Let these standards grow and change as your project grows and changes.

 * [Principles](#principles)
-* Code Conventions
+* Code Standards
-  * Editor Helpers & Preferences
-    * .editorconfig
-    * Linters (scss-lint)
-  * File & Folder Organization
   * HTML
     * Principles
     * Syntax